Thevesh/paper-meco-maps/README.md

 If you use this work, please cite it as:

-> Thevesh Thevananthan and Danesh Prakash Chacko, "The Malaysian Election Corpus (MECo): Election Boundaries from 1955 to 2018", 2025.
+> Thevesh Thevananthan and Danesh Prakash Chacko, "The Malaysian Election Corpus (MECo): Electoral Maps and Cartograms from 1954 to 2025", 2025.

 ## Questions / Suggestions